 For purposes of the Tier 1 Marginal Energy True-Up rate applied in FY 2029 and FY 2030, «Customer Name»’s CHWM shall be as established in the Above-CHWM Load Process for the BP-31 Rate Period.

-Drafter’s Note: Include the following option in DOE Richland’s contract.
+Drafter’s Note: Include the following option in DOE-Hanford’s contract.

-1.2.6 US DOE Richland
+1.2.6 US DOE-Hanford

 BPA shall adjust «Customer Name»’s CHWM under the following conditions: